Banff Hiking Trails

 Johnson Lake Hike – Banff

-One of the most underrated hiking trails in Banff National Park, the Johnson Lake hike is an enjoyable short hike around the shores of a … Read more
+One of the most underrated hiking trails in Banff National Park, the Johnson Lake hike is an enjoyable short hike around the shores of a beautiful lake.
+On this easy Banff hike you’ll enjoy a wide variety of beautiful Banff scenery, including beautiful stretches of forest, views of Johnson Lake and the surrounding mountains.

 Read More

-MOderate BAnff Hiking Trails
+Moderate Banff Hiking Trails

 These moderate hikes in Banff are ideal for those with a fair level of fitness and offer a more challenging hiking experience.
 Typically, these trails range from 5 to 15 kilometers (3 to 9 miles) round trip, with elevation gains between 150 to 500 meters (500 to 1600 feet).